 “[Águas do Rio] said that they came to visit me to ask for permission to enter our community… But I told them that they weren’t going to find a misinformed community because we inform our community through discussion circles… No one was going to sign any document until they went in and spoke with the community, held a meeting with all the residents, so that people could understand the process… Our biggest issue with [Águas do Rio] is the insane charges… [If they have] an answer to that… the AMAC space is open for… them to speak with all the residents.” — Nill Santos

-The Defenders of the Planet from Guaratiba presented the “Planning Area 5 (AP5) Climate and Environmental Education Game”: a board game where the participants themselves acted as the pieces.
-Mauro Pereira, a biologist and the NGO’s executive director, explains the importance of participating in the Festival for himself and the youth.
+Defenders of the Planet from Guaratiba presented the “Planning Area 5 (AP5) Climate and Environmental Education Game”: a board game where the participants themselves acted as game pieces.
+Mauro Pereira, a biologist and the NGO’s executive director, explains the importance of participating in the festival for himself and local youth.

 Hands-On Workshops